 When I saw wokkingmum’s curry vegetables, it set off an instant craving for curry vegetables (咖喱菜).
-I cooked a huge pot of curry vegetables with assorted vegetables such as cabbage, eggplants, orka and long beans.
+I cooked a huge pot with cabbage, eggplants, orka and long beans.
 It was served with fried bee hoon for lunch.
 For the leftover curry, it was reheated for dinner to eat with rice.

 I love to cook two-in-one meals like this on weekends because much as I love to cook, I don’t wish to slave the whole weekend away in the kitchen.
 I love lontong too so I added some steamed rice cakes to my curry vegetables for faux lontong.
 This is a really yummy and fun recipe to try on a weekend.